stan-dev/design-docs/designs/0003-parallel_autodiff.md

 The overall strategy to implement all of this is based on

-- Introduce the Intel TBB which provides a work stealing queuing system and many building blocks for parallelism in general.
+- DONE: Introduce the Intel TBB which provides a work stealing queuing system and many building blocks for parallelism in general.
 The TBB has been designed to add parallelism to existing projects using a task based and data parallel approach.
 See [the TBB dependency